-- takes one or more input relations $in_1, in_2, \dots$ - produces a result relation out: - out has a format, depends on the formats of the input relations. - out is a relation, i.e., it contains some tuples, depends on the content of the input relations.
+- takes one or more input relations in_1, in_2, \ldots - produces a result relation out: - out has a format, depends on the formats of the input relations. - out is a relation, i.e., it contains some tuples, depends on the content of the input relations. - Note: the relational algebra is based on mathematical set theory sets do not contain duplicates, i.e., whenever duplicates would occur, they are immediately removed.